-- i. give a true and fair view of the Banking Group's financial position as at 30 June 2021 and its financial performance and cash flows for the year ended on that date; and - ii. comply with New Zealand Generally Accepted Accounting Practice, which in this instance means New Zealand Equivalents to International Financial Reporting Standards ("NZ IFRS") and International Financial Reporting Standards.
+- i. give a true and fair view of the Banking Group's financial position as at 30 June 2022 and its financial performance and cash flows for the year ended on that date; and - ii. comply with New Zealand Generally Accepted Accounting Practice, which in this instance means New Zealand Equivalents to International Financial Reporting Standards ("NZ IFRS") and International Financial Reporting Standards.

-In our opinion, the supplementary information (excluding supplementary information relating to capital adequacy and regulatory liquidity requirements) that is required to be disclosed in accordance with Schedules 4, 7, 13, 14, 15 and 17 of the Order) within the disclosure statement:
+In our opinion, the supplementary information (excluding supplementary information relating to Capital Adequacy and Regulatory Liquidity Requirements) that is required to be disclosed in accordance with Schedules 4, 7, 13, 14, 15 and 17 of the Registered Bank Disclosure Statements (New Zealand Incorporated Registered Banks) Order 2014 (as amended) (the "Order"):

-- has been prepared, in all material respects, in accordance with the guidelines issued pursuant to section 78(3) of the Reserve Bank of New Zealand Act 1989 and any conditions of registration; - ii. is in accordance with the books and records of the Banking Group in all material respects; and - iii. fairly states the matters to which it relates in accordance with those Schedules.
+- has been prepared, in all material respects, in accordance with the guidelines issued pursuant to section 78(3) of the Reserve Bank of New Zealand Act 1989 and any conditions of registration; - ii. is in accordance with the books and records of the Banking Group in all material respects; and - iii. fairly states the matters to which it relates in accordance with those Schedules